 Phoenix Union High School District History

-For over 100 years and spanning three centuries, Phoenix Union High School District has served the city's educational needs.
-Beginning in 1895 with four classrooms and 90 students, the district has mirrored the mercurial growth of Phoenix.
+For over 100 years and spanning three centuries, the Phoenix Union High School District (PXU) has served the city's educational needs.
+Beginning in 1895 with four classrooms and 90 students, the District has mirrored the mercurial growth of Phoenix.

-Today, over 27,000 students attend 11 comprehensive high schools, three small specialty schools, and three alternative schools.
-The district covers a 220-square-mile area fed by 13 elementary districts, making it one of the largest secondary school districts in the nation.
+Today, over 28,000 students attend 11 comprehensive high schools, four small specialty schools, three alternative schools, three micro-schools, and the PXU Digital Academy.
+The District covers a 220-square-mile area fed by 13 elementary districts, making it one of the largest secondary school districts in the nation.

 In 1926, Carver High School opened to accommodate the growing number of African American students.
 It closed in 1954 with the integration of schools.

 Phoenix Union’s Board of Education established Phoenix College in 1920 as a junior college.
 It operated until the state legislature passed an act creating and maintaining junior colleges in Arizona.

 In 1938, with Phoenix Union’s enrollment of over 5,000 students, a new high school was built.
 North Phoenix High School opened its doors to 1,517 students in 1939.
 The name was changed to North High School in 1959.

 Between 1949 and 1957, the district built an additional five schools—West, Camelback, South Mountain, Central, and Carl Hayden.
 Continued growth led to the construction of Alhambra, East, and Maryvale in the 1960s, and Trevor G. Browne in 1972.